-For students in Years 9-11, period 7 on Tuesday and Wednesday is when many of the activities are on offer No formal lessons are timetabled for them in these periods in order to encourage greater uptake.
+For students in Years 9-11, period 7 on Tuesday and Wednesday is when many of the activities are on offer.
+No formal lessons are timetabled for years 9-10 in these periods in order to encourage greater uptake, whilst Year 11 students also have access to enrichment activities when their school day finishes.
 Additional activities are also offered after school on the other three days.
 The programme aims to cater for as many interests as possible.
 In "Yellow Week" at the end of the summer term, the new Year 10 and 11 students choose a single activity for the week; a wide selection of trips (both day trips and residentials) and in-school activities are available, including the option of work experience for the new Year 11 students.